YungDurum/CS50AI-projects/README.md

 # CS50AI-projects
-The CS50's Introduction to Artificial Intelligence with Python course, I deepened my understanding of AI concepts and got me hands on experience through projects.
+The CS50's Introduction to Artificial Intelligence with Python course, I deepened my understanding of AI concepts and got experience through projects.

 The following concepts where being addressed.